-- On school grounds or commencing on school grounds but occurring off school grounds, before, during, or after school hours or at any other time the student is participating in or attending a school-related activity - Off school grounds at a school-sponsored activity or event, or any activity or event which bears a reasonable relationship to school - Traveling to or from school or a school activity, function or event in school provided and/or transportation - Anywhere, if the conduct may reasonably be considered to be a threat or attempted intimidation of a staff member, hazing of a student, or interference with school purposes or an educational function.
+- On school grounds or commencing on school grounds but occurring off school grounds, before, during, or after school hours or at any other time the student is participating in or attending a school-related activity - Off school grounds at a school-sponsored activity or event, or any activity or event which bears a reasonable relationship to school - Traveling to or from school or a school activity, function or event. - Anywhere, if the conduct may reasonably be considered to be a threat or attempted intimidation of a staff member, hazing of a student, or interference with school purposes or an educational function.